Snap election: Sweden

 The Instrument of Government (Regeringsformen) in the Constitution of Sweden allows an "extra election" ("extra val" in Swedish).
 The wording is used to make clear it does not change the period to the next ordinary election, and the Members of Parliament elected merely serve out what remains of the four-year parliamentary term.
+This has however not occurred since 1958.

 Elections are called by the government.
 Elections are also to be held if the parliament fails four times to elect a prime minister.

 Elections may not otherwise be called during the first three months of the Riksdag's first session after a general election.
 Elections may not be called by a prime minister who has resigned or been discharged.